Tuesday, November 8, 2022

 "Move fast and break things" meets industrial facilities

-(updated 3/12/23) This is my account of me quitting my job at CrossnoKaye.
-Its purpose is to show that the same dysfunction that makes th...
+(updated 10/1/24) This is my account of me quitting my job at CrossnoKaye in July of 2022 and of the events that followed.
+Because of this b...